 But TRUST ME these almond flour blueberry muffins are next level good.
 They’re light and fluffy thanks to a combination of coconut flour, almond flour and eggs and bursting with lots of fresh blueberries.

 They’re sweetened with just a touch of maple syrup and coconut or maple sugar.
+However, you can easily make these keto by subbing your favorite sugar free granulated sweetener and a sugar free maple syrup alternative.
 This high protein and low carb recipe is paleo friendly and perfect for an on the go breakfast or snack.

 How to make this recipe

 Line a muffin tray and set aside.
 In a large mixing bowl, whisk together all wet ingredients until well combined.

 Add in the dry ingredients, making sure to spoon and level the flours, don’t scoop from the bag.

 Mix together with a wooden spoon.
 Fold in the blueberries.

 Use a cookie scoop or spoon and spoon the batter into the lined muffin tray, filling about ¾ of the way up.

 In a small bowl, whisk together all of the ingredients for the crumble with a fork.
 If it seems too wet, add more flour until it looks crumbly.

 Crumble evenly on top of the muffins.
 I also like to add a few extra blueberries on top, but this is optional.